Running with HTCondor

 the SPRAS repository by running condor_submit htcondor/spras.sub.

-When the job completes, the output/ directory from the workflow
+When the job completes, the output directory from the workflow

-should be returned locally as output/.
+should be returned as output.

 Submitting Parallel Jobs